KiCad/kicad-source-mirror/pcb_calculator/eserie_help.md

 __Example:__ Voltage dividers, commonly used for 1:10 range selection require resistor ratio values 1:9.
 Unfortunately the "9" is a value, what is not even in the E192 series available.
 Deviation of 1% and more is yet unacceptable for 8 bit accuracy.
-For a required resistor value of 9 KOhm, the calculator suggests the E6 values 2k2 + 6k8 in series as a possible exact solution.
+For a required resistor value of 9 kOhm, the calculator suggests the E6 values 2k2 + 6k8 in series as a possible exact solution.